wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V0.3: 7-Jan-2023 by wavemotion-dave
+* Improved speed 8% across the board
+* Fixed spirte cut-off at top of screen
+* Fixed X in control mapping so that it toggles P1 vs P2
+* Added PAL (along with default NTSC) support
+* New splash screen and logo
+* Other minor cleanups as time permitted

 V0.2: 6-Jan-2023 by wavemotion-dave
 * Increased bankswitch support to 512k
 * Fixed IDLE instruction so games like Slymoids works